 National Accreditation standards.

-To see the Medical Record Documentation Audit – Behavioral Health Physicians Checklist click here.
+To see the Medical Record Documentation Review – Behavioral Health Physicians Checklist click here.

 To see the Medical Record Documentation Audit – Primary Care Physician Checklist click here.